22 Fun Things to Do in Edinburgh on a Rainy Day

 2. Museum of Edinburgh

-Inside it’s a maze of 16th Century buildings that tell the fantastic story of Edinburgh, everything from the glorious to the gruesome.
+Inside, it’s a maze of 16th-century buildings that tell the fantastic story of Edinburgh, from the glorious to the gruesome.

 It has permanent collections as well as frequently changing exhibits that bring something new and fresh to each visit making it a great thing rainy day activity in Edinburgh.